Chicago Alderman Newsletter Tracker

 SUMMARY

-Jessie Fuentes Ward 26 Relevance: 6/10
+Maria Hadden Ward 49 Relevance: 6/10

 SUMMARY

-zoning_or_development_meeting_or_approval city_budget
+street_safety_or_traffic_calming zoning_or_development_meeting_or_approval transit_funding city_budget